RizhaoCai/Awesome-FAS/README.md

 + ArXiv: Papers that only appear in ArXiv are regarded not published, but they are collected here for reference only.

+---
+If you feel useful about this repo, please kindly cite my work in your publication.

+  @article{cai2020drlfas,
+      title={DRL-FAS: A Novel Framework Based on Deep Reinforcement Learning for Face Anti-Spoofing},
+      author={Cai, Rizhao and Li, Haoliang and Wang, Shiqi and Chen, Changsheng and Kot, Alex C},
+      journal={IEEE Transactions on Information Forensics and Security},
+      volume={16},
+      pages={937--951},
+      year={2020},
+      publisher={IEEE},
+      doi={10.1109/TIFS.2020.3026553}
+  }